hpc-carpentry/hpc-carpentry.github.io/_posts/2018/08/2018-08-17-sign-up-mentoring.md

 Mentor Malvika Sharan commented:

-> *A mentoring group holds you accountable as a team to pursue goals which you might not prioritize otherwise.*
+> *A mentoring group holds you accountable as a team to pursue goals which you might not prioritise otherwise.*

 ### What Group Members accomplished